simonmichael/hledger/hledger/hledger.m4.md

 After `source`'s file pattern, you can write `|` (pipe) and a data cleaning command.
 If hledger's CSV rules aren't enough, you can pre-process the downloaded data here with a shell command or script, to make it more suitable for conversion.
-The command will be executed by your default shell, will receive the data file's content as standard input, and should output zero or more lines of character-separated-values, ready for conversion by hledger's CSV rules.
+The command will be executed by your default shell, will receive the data file's content as standard input, and should output zero or more lines of character-separated-values, ready for conversion by the CSV rules.

+*Added in 1.50; experimental.*

 ## `archive`